CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 - Selected opinion pieces published in established media.
 - Selected blog posts that add context to election issues.

+We will tend to link to opinions that add something new to the conversation.
+When groups use grassroots/astroturf campaign to flood the internet with many identical opinions we will not link to all of them.

+Linking to an opinion (or a set of opinions) **does not reflect how popular it is among voters overall**.
+Some groups are noisy online but do not hold widespread views.

 ### Endorsement Lists